diva-exchange/i2p/README.md

-# I2PD
+# I2PD for diva.exchange

-The private and secure communication layer of _diva_.
+The private and secure communication layer of _diva.exchange_.

+## Get started
+Visit https://diva.exchange or the repository https://gitlab.com/diva.exchange.